History of Amazon Prime in Timeline

 July 15, 2015: Amazon Holds First Prime Day

-On July 15, 2015, Amazon held its first Prime Day to commemorate the website's 20th anniversary, featuring sales and promotions exclusive to Amazon Prime subscribers and Amazon promoted it as "more deals than Black Friday".
+On July 15, 2015, Amazon held its inaugural Prime Day to commemorate the website's 20th anniversary.
+This event featured sales and promotions exclusive to Amazon Prime subscribers.
+Amazon promoted it as featuring "more deals than Black Friday", although it faced criticism for the quality of discounts.

 December 2015: Amazon Prime Membership Growth and Streaming Partners Program Launch

-In December 2015, Amazon announced it had "tens of millions" of Prime members and added 3 million new members in the third week of December.
-Amazon also launched the Streaming Partners Program, offering Prime subscribers additional streaming video services like Showtime and Starz.
+In December 2015, Amazon reported having "tens of millions" of Prime members and added 3 million members during the third week of the month.
+Amazon also announced the Streaming Partners Program, providing Prime subscribers with additional streaming video services.

-In 2015, Amazon Key In-Car was introduced, allowing owners of 2015+ model vehicles with OnStar or Volvo on Call to have packages delivered to their vehicle's trunk within a four-hour window, requiring the vehicle to be in a publicly accessible area.
+In 2015, Amazon introduced Amazon Key In-Car, a service allowing owners of vehicles with OnStar (2015+ models) or Volvo on Call to have packages delivered to their vehicle's trunk.
+This service was available in the same areas as Amazon Key's In-Home delivery.

-In January 2016, reports indicated that Amazon Prime had reached 54 million members and nearly half of all U.S. households were members.
+In January 2016, a report from Consumer Intelligence Research Partners estimated that Amazon Prime had reached 54 million members, with nearly half of all U.S. households being members at the time.

 March 2016: Amazon Prime Launched in Mexico

-In March 2016, Amazon Prime was launched in Mexico, increasing its availability in North America.
+In March 2016, Amazon Prime was launched in Mexico, expanding its reach in North America.

 April 2016: Expansion of Same-Day Delivery

-In April 2016, Amazon expanded its same-day delivery service to include several new metro areas, bringing total coverage to 27 metro areas.
+In April 2016, Amazon announced the expansion of its same-day delivery service to include several new metro areas, bringing total coverage to 27 metro areas.

-July 13, 2016: Amazon Prime Reports Increase in Prime Day Orders
+July 13, 2016: Amazon Prime Day Sees Increase in Orders

 On July 13, 2016, Amazon Prime reported that customers placed 60 percent more orders worldwide on "Prime Day" compared to the previous year.